 USDA drops DEA hemp testing restriction

-In the original developed by the USDA for use in the ITF on hemp production, the federal regulator would have required THC testing on hemp crops to be done in laboratories registered with the DEA.
+In the original testing guidelines developed by the USDA for use in the ITF on hemp production, the federal regulator would have required THC testing on hemp crops to be done in laboratories registered with the DEA.

 The USDA says the delay in implementing this requirement reflects concerns raised by farmers and states over the relatively small number of DEA registered labs which would be required to serve this demand.